iamgenechua/eduscape/README.md

 - Unity
 - VR Device

-Eduscape was developed and tested on an *Oculus Quest*.
+Eduscape was developed and tested on an **Oculus Quest**.
-The instructions below include steps for the Oculus Rift, but we cannot guarantee they work.
-Instructions for other headsets such as the HTC Vive are not provided, but the project should be buildable regardless of the VR device chosen.
+Instructions for other headsets such as the Oculus Rift and HTC Vive are not provided, but the project should be buildable regardless of the VR device chosen.
+Nevertheless, we cannot guarantee the performance and quality of the game on any other platform aside from the Quest.

 1. Clone this repository.
 2. Add the root directory of the project to Unity Hub and open the project.
 3. To see the scene, double-click the `SampleScene.unity` file in the Scenes folder in the project window in Unity.
 4. In Unity, go to `File > Build Settings`.
-5. Ensure `Scenes/SampleScene` is *checked* and `Scenes/Main Menu` is *unchecked*.
+5. Ensure `Scenes/SampleScene` is **checked** and `Scenes/Main Menu` is **unchecked**.
-6. If you are building for Oculus Quest:
-   - Switch to the `Android` platform
-   - Connect your Oculus Quest and select it as the `Run Device`
+6. Switch to the `Android` platform, connect your Oculus Quest, and select it as the `Run Device`.
-   - Press `Build and Run`
-7. If you are building for Oculus Rift:
-   - Ensure the `PC, Mac & Linux Standalone` platform is selected
-   - Press `Build and Run`
+7. Press `Build and Run`.

 ## Planned Features